RGU-Computing/unimate/README.md

 # unimate
-Unimate offers some creative features to enhance a students Mental Health and welbeing.
+Unimate offers some creative features to enhance a students Mental Health and wellbeing.